codeforboston/plogalong/README.md

     If you type 'i' and get an error, run 'sudo xcode-select -s /Applications/Xcode.app'

   - To run Plogalong on an iOS device:
   <br>1.
+Install Expo on your iOS device from the App Store.
+  <br>2.
 Connect both your computer and your iOS device with same Wi-Fi.
-  <br>2.
+  <br>3.
 In Expo XDE in your browser, select Connection > LAN
-  <br>3.
+  <br>4.
 Use the Camera App on your iOS (iOS 11+)Device or any QR code reader (iOS 9 & 10) to scan the QR Code.
-  <br>4.
+  <br>5.
 Your QR code reader / Camera App, will ask if you want to launch the
   App in Expo Client App, select "Yes"
+  <br>6.
+Plogalong should load accordingly

+  - To run Plogalong on an Android device:
+  <br>1.
+Install Expo on your Android device from the Google play store.
+  <br>2.
+In Expo XDE in your browser, select Connection > Tunnel
+  <br>3.
+Open Expo on your Android device and select Scan QR Code.
+  <br>4.
+There should be a message saying 'Building JavaScript Bundle as the Application loads.
   <br>5.
-Plogalong should load accordingly

-  //TODO: add directions for running on Android Device
+Boom!
+You're ready to Plog.

 ## Updating Instructions